 Students who find it necessary to withdraw indefinitely must submit to the Registrar an Application for Withdrawal.
 The application is available on myHood and from the Registrar's office.
-This application requires approval signatures from the Academic Dean, Advisor, Librarian, Chief Financial Officer, Financial Aid Director and Residence Director.
 See the Refund Policy for details regarding partial refund of tuition.

 Students who stop attending classes without being officially withdrawn from the Seminary are still financially liable for the courses in which they register.
 If the withdrawal takes place after the last day to remove a course with a "W" as specified on the current academic calendar, final grades will be recorded in the official transcript of the student based on the evaluation of the work done in the course(s) up to the time of withdrawal.
 Given extenuating circumstances, the Curriculum and Academic Standards Committee can recommend to the Academic Dean that a grade of "W" be recorded.